tompollard/phd_thesis_markdown/README.md

 This repository provides a framework for writing a PhD thesis in Markdown.
 I used the template for my PhD submission to University College London (UCL), but it should be straightforward to adapt suit other universities too.

-## Why should I write my thesis in Markdown?
+## Why write my thesis in Markdown?

 Markdown is a super-friendly plain text format that can be easily converted to a bunch of other formats like PDF, Word and Latex.
 You'll enjoy working in Markdown because:
 - it is a clean, plain-text format...